 Federal Aviation Administration (FAA), DOT.

-This action proposes special conditions for the Dassault Aviation Model Falcon 7X airplane.
+These special conditions are issued for the Dassault Aviation Model Falcon 7X airplane.
 This airplane will have novel or unusual design features when compared to the state of technology envisioned in the airworthiness standards for transport category airplanes.
 These design features include interaction of systems and structures, limit pilot forces, and electrical and electronic flight control systems.
 The applicable airworthiness regulations do not contain adequate or appropriate safety standards for these design features.
-These proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.

 FOR FURTHER INFORMATION CONTACT: